astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `reward_proxies_list`

-Returns a list of reward proxy contract which have ever used
+Returns a list of reward proxy contracts which have been ever used

 ```json
 {